BasiliCS/BasiliCS.github.io/_posts/fcsc/reverse/2024-04-15-Svartalfheim.md

 author: micronoyau
 layout: post
 date: 2024-04-15 22:00:00 +0200
-tags: reverse elf
+tags: reverse elf fcsc
 title: "Svartelfheim"
 excerpt_separator: <!--more-->
 ---

-This challenge was pretty fun and gave me the opportunity to learn more about ELF files.
-It was part of the difficult reverse challenges.
+This challenge was pretty fun and was a great opportunity to learn more about ELF files.
+It was part of the difficult reverse challenges of FCSC 2024.

 ## First run